 The Mountain EbA Program will continue to work in the Peruvian Andes with mountain communities in the Nor-Yauyos Cochas Landscape Reserve.
 Our goal is to help them adapt to present and future climate change impacts.
 Currently, up to 70 percent of the local population depends on sheep and cattle grazing for their livelihoods.
 This makes them strongly dependent on healthy grassland ecosystems and a steady supply of water.
-By restoring wetland and grassland ecosystems in the Reserve, local communities can better manage the declining water supply, reduce erosion and the risk of natural disasters while also improving habitat for native species such as the vicuña, a wild relative of the camel that lives above 3,500 meters in the Central Andes.
+By restoring wetland and grassland ecosystems in the Reserve, local communities can better manage the declining water supply, reduce erosion and the risk of natural disasters.
+These actions also improve habitat for species such as the vicuña, a wild relative of the camel that lives above 3,500 meters in the Central Andes.

 Working in partnership with with local communities, we’ll develop the EbA solutions that are best-suited to their specific needs.
 Our project will support local efforts to restore, protect or expand key ecosystem services identified as crucial by community members.
 The Mountain EbA Project in Peru is also coordinating with national, regional and local governments to build support for applying nature-based adaptation methods more widely.

 The benefits of healthy ecosystems in the Peruvian Andes extend way beyond local populations.
 Downstream from our EbA project site, there are 10 million inhabitants in the capital city of Lima who also rely on these mountains as one of their main sources of water.